bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:21:58

 The entire block can be up to four.
-Yeah, so Yeah, I guess you're right.
+Yeah, so I guess you're right.
 The witness data can be up to four, but then the main data has to be less, because the total has to be less than four.
 The witness plus the non-witness data.

 Aaron Van Wirdum: 00:22:11